groepl/Take-Useful-Notes/README.md

 ![](https://badgen.net/github/license/groepl/Smart-Sketchnotes/)

 # TAKE USEFUL NOTES
 My first book was about Digital Sketchnotes.
 Now I have support from my Zettelkasten.
-Writing a second book in parallel is always a good choice: **TAKE USEFUL NOTES.
-A simple guide to a complex skill by using Sketchnotes, Obsidian and Zettelkasten.**
+Writing a second book in parallel is always a good choice: **[TAKE USEFUL NOTES.
+A simple guide to a complex skill by using Sketchnotes, Obsidian and Zettelkasten](https://github.com/groepl/Take-Useful-Notes/tree/main/Assets)**

 <img src="/Visuals/take_useful_notes_14.png" width="250" />